wildfly/quickstart/kitchensink-ml/README.md

     * They are located in the `src/main/resources/org/jboss/as/quickstarts/kitchensink-ml/bundle` directory.

-    * This quickstart is localized for Spanish (`Resources_es.properties`) and  French (`Resources_fr.properties`).
+    * This quickstart is localized for Spanish  and  French.
 You can add additional language support by creating properties files with the appropriate suffix and populating the properties with translated values.

+    * The JSF resource Bundle is located at `src/main/resources/org/jboss/as/quickstarts/kitchensink-ml/bundle/Resources_(es|fr).properties

+    * For JBoss Logging, the files has the same package and class name: `src/main/resources/org/jboss/as/quickstarts/kitchensink/util/KitchensinkMessages.i18_(es|fr).properties`

+For Beans Validation (JSR303), the new Properties file were created and it must call `ValidationMessages.properties'.

+    * They are located in the `src/main/resources/` directory

 * The following XML was added to the `src/main/webapp/WEB-INF/faces-config.xml` file.
 When you create a property file for a new language, you must add the supported locale to this file.